caiocmello/caiocmello.github.io/_pages/about.md

 ---
 ### About me

-I am currently a Ph.D. student in Digital Humanities at the [School of Advanced Study](https://research.sas.ac.uk/search/staff/1581/mr-caio-mello/), University of London.
-I also hold the post of editor of the Programming Historian in English, with which I have previously collaborated as [reviewer](https://programminghistorian.org/pt/licoes/introducao-jupyter-notebooks) and [translator](https://programminghistorian.org/pt/licoes/analise-sentimento-exploracao-dados).
+I am a PhD student in Digital Humanities at the [School of Advanced Study](https://www.sas.ac.uk/digital-humanities/dhrh/people/mello), University of London.
+I also hold the post of editor of the [Programming Historian in English](https://programminghistorian.org/en/project-team).

 I hold a BA in Journalism and a MA in Communication, both from the Universidade Federal de Pernambuco, Brazil.
-I worked over the last four years at the School of Advanced Study, University of London, as an early-stage researcher, where I joined the EU-funded Horizon 2020 project [CLEOPATRA](http://cleopatra-project.eu/), under the Marie Skłodowska-Curie Innovative Training Network.
-I've also been a research fellow at the Center for Advanced Internet Studies ([CAIS](https://www.cais-research.de/fellows/caio-mello/)) in Bochum, Germany.
-During my PhD, I have worked as visiting researcher at the [UK Web Archive](https://blogs.bl.uk/webarchive/2021/07/londons-olympic-legacy-local-national-and-international-aspirations.html)/British Library and [VICO Research & Consulting](https://vico-research.com/).
+I have been employed as an early-stage researcher (2019 - 2023) at the School of Advanced Study, University of London, where I joined the EU-funded Horizon 2020 project [CLEOPATRA](http://cleopatra-project.eu/), under the Marie Skłodowska-Curie Innovative Training Network.
+I've also been a research fellow at the Center for Advanced Internet Studies ([CAIS](https://www.cais-research.de/fellows/caio-mello/)) in Bochum, Germany (2018 and 2023).
+During my PhD, I worked as a visiting researcher at the [UK Web Archive](https://blogs.bl.uk/webarchive/2021/07/londons-olympic-legacy-local-national-and-international-aspirations.html)/British Library and [VICO Research & Consulting](https://vico-research.com/).

 Alongside my main activities as a researcher, I sporadically write [news stories](https://www.clippings.me/caiocmello).
-My main interests as a journalist are history and arts.
+My main interests as a journalist are history and the arts.
+I have also been engaged in translation and revisions (Portuguese-into-English & English-into-Portuguese).
+I have translated [lessons](https://programminghistorian.org/pt/licoes/analise-sentimento-exploracao-dados) for the Programming Historian and revised museum labels for the Ricardo Brennand Institute (Recife, Brazil).
 When not reading, writing or coding, I'm usually playing music or looking for a nice pool in the area to jump in.

 <br>